CGJennings/se3docs/docs/dm-walkthrough.md

 *Click **Test** to [test the plug-in](dm-test-plugin.md) in a separate copy of Strange Eons.*

-The brown test edition of Strange Eons will open in a few moments.
+A special brown "test edition" of Strange Eons will open in a few moments.
+The instance of Strange Eons you were working from is still running in a separate window; you haven't lost any work and you can flip back to it at any time.
+In case your plug-in really goes off the rails and the test edition of Strange Eons stops working, you can close it from the original window using a control near the top of the window.

 *Locate and click on the new Servitor card type under Enemies and Minions, then click **Create**.*